 If so, it’s important that you tell your doctor or pharmacist before you start colecalciferol.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Possible side effects

 Like all medicines, colecalciferol can cause side effects, although not everyone gets them.

 Peanut and soya allergy

-Colecalciferol soft gelatin capsules contains soya oil.
+Colecalciferol soft gelatin capsules contain soya oil.
 Some medicines containing soya oil might cause an allergic reaction in patients with a peanut or soya allergy.
-If you have a peanut or soya allergy, ensure that your doctor or pharmacist are aware of this and ask them to check your medicines.
+If you have a peanut or soya allergy, ensure that your doctor or pharmacist is aware of this and ask them to check your medicines.
 Read more on Medsafe safety information.

 |Side effects||What should I do?|

-- Some health supplements, multivitamin products and calcium supplements may contain vitamin D, so check with your doctor or pharmacist before starting colecalciferol or before starting any new medicines.
+Some health supplements, multivitamin products and calcium supplements may also contain vitamin D, so check with your doctor or pharmacist before starting colecalciferol or before starting any new medicines.

 New Zealand Formulary Patient Information: Colecalciferol